Many people are under the impression that you need to be a nurse, doctor, or medical professional in order to receive laser technician education.

 You should know that laser technicians have gone forward to work in dermatology clinics, doctor’s offices, medical spas, and more!
 Realize that this is the type of work that requires you to interact with clients while handling state-of-the-art equipment in order to restore confidence in their skin, and be sure that you’re just the type of friendly, upbeat people-person for this specific job.

 You don’t want to attend just any laser school.
-Unfortunately, there are some laser schools that scam students by providing them an education that is not accredited or properly certified under specific regulations, which means they are just wasting your time and money.
-When researching laser schools, be sure to they are reputable, accredited, and give you legitimate certification to go forth and begin working in the industry.
+Unfortunately, there are some laser schools that scam students by providing them with an education that is not properly trained under specific regulations, which means they are just wasting your time and money.
+When researching laser schools, be sure they are reputable, and give you legitimate training to go forth and begin working in the industry.

 Laser Technician Salary

 We have been in this industry for a decade and have seen a few different payment styles when it comes to salary.
 Typically, a laser technician may make between $15-$25 an hour and some are even offered between 3-50% commission.
 However, some work solely off commission or salary.
 It all depends on your employer, location, and what treatments you may be providing.

 According to the U.S. Bureau of Labor Statistics, skincare specialists can expect job growth of 40 percent between 2012 – 2022, and this is considered faster than average!